Your Support is Activism

 Fontana USD Honors The O’Day Short Family With School Renaming

-by BVN August 12, 2025August 14, 2025
+callen by callen August 12, 2025August 14, 2025

 A California appellate court has ordered the Temecula Valley School Board to stop enforcing its ban on Critical Race Theory while a lawsuit works its way through the courts.
 The suit, filed by a group of teachers, students and teachers’ unions (Mae M. v.
 Komrosky), alleges that the 2022 ban on critical race theory has impacted student’s’ rights, censored teachers and created a hostile environment.